poojanagrawal/mesalabs-day1/lab1/README.md

 ZBase = 0.014d0
 ```

-3. Next, to add the core overshooting, we need to add in some new fields.
+3. Next, to add the core overshooting, we need to add in some new fields, shown below.
 Before you try to do so, have a look at the questions below.

 ```fortran